-To be graduated with the distinction Honors in Biology, a student must:
+To graduate with the distinction “Honors in Biology,” a student must:

-- Prepare a 10 minute Power Point presentation derived from the Honors paper.
-This will be delivered on the Wednesday before the last day of classes in the spring semester, at the Biology Honors and Awards Ceremony, where the student will be recognized for their accomplishment.
+- Prepare a 10-minute PowerPoint presentation derived from their honors thesis.
+This will be delivered on the Monday before the last day of classes in the spring semester, at the Department’s Honors and Awards Ceremony, where the student will be recognized for their accomplishment.

-Complete Honors in Biology form and submit to Undergraduate Studies Committee chairperson.
+Complete Honors in Biology form (see link above) and submit to

 Schedule thesis defense.

 Present summary of research at Honors and Awards Ceremony.